| Prepared by MILITARY INTELLIGENCE SERVICE WAR

 throughout the camp, however, and the men in the other compounds managed

+to improvise games suitable to the limited space.
 The 2 bands formed at the camp offered extremely

 good entertainment and provided music for theatrical productions which